Claims: Migrant kids split at border harmed in foster care

 “It’s the tip of the iceberg,” said Erik Walsh, an attorney at Arnold & Porter, which has one of the world’s leading pro bono programs.

-The firm has so far filed 18 claims on behalf of nine families, totaling $54 million, and Walsh says dozens more are likely coming.
+The firm has so far filed 18 claims on behalf of nine families, totaling $54 million, and Walsh says dozens more are likely.

 The government has six months to settle FTCA claims from the time they’re filed.
 After that, the claimants are free to file federal lawsuits.